-- (I) Informing the Chair of Governors when allegations and / or child protection concerns are raised about the HeadTeacher and contacting the LADO for advice.
+- (I) Informing the Chair of Governors when allegations and / or child protection concerns are raised about the Head Teacher and contacting the LADO for advice.
 (Tel 0121 675 1669). - (m) Logging, monitoring, updating and adding relevant material to the document vault on CPOMS (Child Protection Online Monitoring System) and ensuring that records are kept securely and discussed at monthly pupil monitoring meetings. - (n) As all records are now stored electronically on CPOMS, there is no reason to maintain paper files. - (o) If a pupil moves from our school, child protection records will be forwarded on to the DSL at the child's new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
 Direct contact between the two schools may be necessary, especially on transfer from primary to secondary schools.
 The DSL will record where and to whom the records have been passed and the date of such transfer. - (p) Be aware of pupils who have a social worker and help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and school and college leadership staff. - (q) Ensure that an appropriate adult is present to support and assist pupils and ensure that they are treated fairly while being questioned by the police.
-(PACE Code C 2019) - (r) Where a vulnerable young person is moving to a Further Education establishment, consideration will be given to the student's wishes and feelings regarding their child protection information being passed on in order that the FE establishment can provide appropriate support. - (s) The DSL will always be available to discuss safeguarding concerns.
+(PACE Code C 2019) - (r) Where a vulnerable young person is moving to a Further Education establishment, consideration will be given to the student's wishes and feelings regarding their child protection information being passed on in order that the FE establishment can provide appropriate support. - (s) Take lead responsibility for the school's filtering and monitoring system and be part of the annual online safety review. - (t) The DSL will always be available to discuss safeguarding concerns.